Terraform GitHub Action workflows

 - HCP Terraform workspaces

-- AWS Credentials accessible to GitHub actions via OIDC or Dynamic Credentials which HCP Terraform can retrieve from AWS using OIDC.
-Preferable over static credentials.
+- AWS Credentials accessible to GitHub actions via OIDC OR Dynamic Credentials which HCP Terraform can retrieve from AWS using OIDC.
+Either one is preferable over static credentials.

 Workflow scenarios